 Oh, heavens!
 After the long soak and the towel dry, I felt clean and scrubbed smooth but felt my skin needed a little moisture sealed in while my pores were still open from the warm water, so I opened up the pot of Whipped!
 Body creme.
 It smelled… incredible.
 It smelled somehow like a rich unguent from a secret, ancient palace.
 Heady, yet light.
 Exotic, yet not overpowering.
 The ingredients said the signature scent was a mix of a rich heart of dragon’s blood resin, white peach and pomegranate, washed with sheer plumeria and lightly spiced with sasparilla.
 A tantalising mix… I don’t think I could have guessed a single one of those ingredients if blindfolded.

 Villainess pride themselves on making beauty products that not only smell but also look like desserts.
 I didn’t try to eat this one, but I can honestly say this beautiful scrub looked like frothy whipped double cream, and it glided on the skin like silk.

 My final consensus: Utterly lovely.
-Villainess not only have a sharp intelligence and a solid ethical backbone, they also make beauty products that truly stand a cut above the rest.
+Villainess have a sharp intelligence and a solid ethical backbone.
+They also make beauty products that are truly a cut above the rest.

 Tagged in: beauty products